 - Clean up!
 Depending on how long you’ve been on the road, you may want to clean yourself up a bit and take a shower.

 - Play games!
 If you have a TV and your gaming device with you, plug it in and relive your childhood for a little bit.
-You could also watch a movie.
+You could also watch a movie or read a book.

 4. Drowsiness could be a side effect of that dirty “s” word